Study: Credit Cards for International Travel 2017

 The 3 Big Factors to Consider

-When looking for a credit card for international travel, we recommend folks focus on 3 important factors:
+When looking for a credit card for international travel, we recommend focusing on three key factors to start:

-If you travel internationally often, these fees really start to add up. $1,000 in expenses while overseas with the wrong card means an additional $30 in fees.
+If you travel internationally often, these fees can really start to add up.
+Spending $1,000 while overseas could mean an additional $30 in fees with the wrong card.

-You don't want to be nickel-and-dimed 3% throughout your entire trip.
-There are many cards with no foreign transaction fees so there’s no reason why you should pay for these unnecessary fees at all.
+You don't want to add 3% to your entire trip.
+With so many cards with no foreign transaction fees, there's no reason why you should pay them at all.

-- Chip technology: You want a credit card with a smart chip that helps with global acceptance.
+- Chip technology: A credit card with a smart chip helps out a lot with global acceptance.

 There are two types of smart chips: chip-and-signature and chip-and-PIN.
-Most U.S. banks are issuing chip-and-signature, while most European banks are issuing chip-and-PIN credit cards.
-Just like miles vs. kilometers, the U.S. is doing things their way.
+Most U.S. banks are issuing chip-and-signature these days while most European banks are issuing chip-and-PIN credit cards.
+Just like miles vs. kilometers, the U.S. just has to do things differently.

 What does that mean for you?
-While having a smart chip helps, there is still the occasional unmanned kiosk, such as highway tollbooths, that require a PIN.
-You'll either have to use a different lane, or some machines will let you hit cancel to continue.
-Hitting cancel to continue doesn't make the most sense — that’s like hitting "start" on your computer to shut down.
-It must have made sense to some engineer out there.
+Well, while having a smart chip helps, there is still the occasional unmanned kiosk, like on a highway tollbooth, that will require a PIN.
+If you run into this problem, some machines will let you hit cancel to continue.
+Hitting cancel to continue doesn't make much sense, but sometimes, it works.
+However, sometimes you might just have to use another payment method.

-- Credit card acceptance: Having no foreign transaction fee and a smart chip are two signs you have the right card, but they are no use to you if the merchant doesn't accept its network.
+- Worldwide acceptance: No foreign transaction fee and the right smart chip are two signs you have the right card, but it won't do you much good if the merchant doesn't accept the card's network.
 While American Express and Discover are popular in the United States, that might not be the case where you're going.

-Visa International Travel: Generally speaking, we usually recommend to folks traveling abroad that they carry a Visa or MasterCard.
+Generally speaking, we recommend that folks traveling abroad carry a Visa or MasterCard.

-But that's not to say leave your Discover your home if you already have one.
-Discover has no foreign transaction fee and has partnerships with other networks such as China UnionPay and JCB.
-China UnionPay is accepted widely in China, and JCB is accepted widely in Japan.
-So bring it along but have a backup.Tip: Most travel credit cards are only for those with great credit score.
-If you have less than excellent credit, you may consider a credit card for fair credit.
+But that doesn't mean you have to leave your Discover card your home if you already have one.
+Discover doesn't have any foreign transaction fees and does have partnerships with other networks such as China UnionPay and JCB.
+China UnionPay is accepted widely across China, and JCB is accepted widely in Japan.
+So, bring the Discover card along, but it's probably a good idea to have a backup.Tip: Most travel credit cards are only for those with great credit score.
+If you have less than excellent credit, you may need to consider a credit card for fair credit.

-Once you narrow down the 3 important factors, take a look at the travel benefits.
-Some cards offer special perks you usually have to pay for — such as trip interruption insurance.
+Once you know the three most important factors, start to take a look at the travel benefits for individual cards.
+Some offer special perks, but you usually have to pay for them.